Seller Net Sheet Explainer: Projecting Your Home Sale Proceeds

 “It breaks down all of your costs as a seller and gives you a good idea of what you’ll get for your home,” explains Saad.

 A seller’s net sheet removes much of the mystery surrounding how much money you’ll actually receive from selling your home.
-As a high-level rule of thumb, sellers can expect to pay a 3%-5.8% average in commissions and 1% to 3% in closing costs.
+As a high-level rule of thumb, sellers can expect to pay a 3% to 5.8% average in agent commissions and 1% to 3% in closing costs.
 The net sheet helps you see exactly where that money is going.

 What numbers typically appear on the seller’s net sheet?

-What shows up on a seller’s net sheet varies by state and provider, but not radically.
-While there is no standard net sheet, most will contain the same information even though the format may differ.
+What appears on a seller’s net sheet varies by state and provider, but not radically.
+While there is no standard net sheet, most will contain the same information, even though the format may differ.

 Saad summarized the items on a seller’s net sheet: “We start with the sales price, subtract the mortgage balance, and then subtract the other costs associated with the sale, such as Realtor® commissions, taxes, title fees, and other miscellaneous fees.”